 - What do you feel makes you a strong candidate for the program?
 How will you contribute to the Program overall?

-We require three letters of recommendation for application to the Master of Science in Business Analytics program.
+We require two letters of recommendation for application to the Master of Science in Business Analytics program.
 These recommendations can be from any combination of professional and academic recommenders, though we suggest that at least one recommendation come from a supervisor if you have professional experience.
+We partner with GMAC for the common letter of recommendation.

-Your application will not be considered complete until all three letters of recommendation are received.
+Your application will not be considered complete until all two letters of recommendation are received.
 This means all letters must be received before the deadline for which you would like to be considered.

 The application fee is $75 (non-refundable) for U.S. citizens; and $95 for international applications and U.S. residents with foreign credentials.
 The application fee will be waived if the applicant has been on active duty in the U.S. military within three years of submitting an application.